Khlong Sam Wa district: History

 Khlong Sam Wa was established as a district on 21 November 1997 by splitting from Min Buri.
 Khlong Sam Wa was the name of an amphoe (district) in Min Buri and hence the name is used as the district name.
 In 1947 when the area was still rural, the farming community of Bang Chan was chosen as a centre for Thai studies.

-Its name "Khlong Sam Wa" literally translates as a khlong (canal) with a width of three wa (5.943 m).
+The name "Khlong Sam Wa" literally means "a khlong (canal) with a width of three wa" (about 5.94 m.
+The name comes from a legal classification issued during the reign of King Rama V in 1891.
+At that time, any canal with a width of three wa or more was officially referred to as "Khlong Sam Wa."
+This legal designation later became the origin of the district's name.

 Administration

 The district is divided into five sub-districts (khwaeng).

 District council

 The district council for Khlong Sam Wa has seven members, who each serve four-year terms.
 Elections were last held on 30 April 2006.
 The Thai Rak Thai Party won seven seats.